ttscoff/hookapp/README.md

 *Percent encode/decode a string*

-> Use encode or decode to apply Hook's url encoding to a string argument.
+> Use encode or decode to apply Hookmark's url encoding to a string argument.
 Use '-' to read input from STDIN.

 #### Commands